12 Eye-Opening Recycling Facts and Statistics for 2025

 7. The Global Circularity Rate is Declining

-The concept of a circular economy—where materials are reused, repurposed, and recycled instead of discarded—has been promoted as the most effective way to reduce waste and minimize environmental damage.
+The concept of a circular economy, in which materials are reused, repurposed, and recycled rather than discarded, has been promoted as the most effective way to reduce waste and minimize environmental damage.
 However, despite global efforts, the circularity rate is declining, meaning more raw materials are being extracted than reused.
 Over the past five years, the global circularity rate has dropped by 21%, indicating an increased reliance on virgin materials rather than recycled ones.

 9. The Biggest Contributors to the E-Waste Crisis